M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Method

 \subsection{Quality Scoring Model (QSM)}

-We introduce the \textbf{Quality Scoring Model (QSM)}, a fine-tuned variant of XLM-RoBERTa \cite{xlm_roberta} designed to estimate the quality of multilingual IFT samples.
-The model is trained on a curated multilingual dataset derived from MIDB \cite{midb}, which comprises 18 languages with approximately 2.3K expert-revised IFT samples per language, originally sourced from the Alpaca dataset.
-Therefore, QSM is aligned with linguistic
+We introduce the \textbf{Quality Scoring Model (QSM)}, a fine-tuned model designed to estimate the quality of multilingual IFT samples.
+The model is trained on a pairwise dataset derived from MIDB \cite{midb}, which comprises approximately 2.3K expert-revised IFT samples per language across 18 languages, originally sourced from the Alpaca dataset.
+For each instruction $s_i$, we construct a \textbf{positive response} $s_p$ (high-quality, human-revised) and a \textbf{negative response} $s_n$ (low-quality, original).
+The three most prevalent issues in the negative responses are: (i) content errors inherited from the source (\emph{e.g.}, English) datasets; (ii) artifacts introduced by machine translation; and (iii) insufficient localization, as direct translation often fails to incorporate region-specific cultural context and domain knowledge for low-resource languages.
+Furthermore, the positive responses are generally more comprehensive and demonstrate deeper reasoning, indicating a clear preference for higher-complexity samples.

-For each instruction \( s_i \), we construct a \textbf{positive response} \( s_p \) (high-quality, human-revised) and a \textbf{negative response} \( s_n \) (low-quality, potentially noisy or machine-generated).
-The training objective is to maximize the score assigned to \( s_p \) while minimizing the score for \( s_n \), effectively learning a relative quality ranking.
+The object function is designed to maximize the score for the response more similar to $s_p$, while minimizing the score for the response less similar to $s_n$, effectively learning a relative quality evaluation model.
 This is formalized via a \textbf{triplet loss} function that operates in the embedding space:

-where \( \mathbf{v}_i \), \( \mathbf{v}_p \), and \( \mathbf{v}_n \) denote the encoded representations of the instruction, positive response, and negative response, respectively; \( \epsilon > 0 \) is a margin hyperparameter enforcing separation between positive and negative pairs.
+where $\mathbf{v}_i$, $\mathbf{v}_p$, and $\mathbf{v}_n$ denote the encoded representations of the instruction, positive response, and negative response, respectively; $\epsilon > 0$ is a margin hyperparameter enforcing separation between positive and negative pairs.
 This formulation encourages the model to assign higher similarity scores to high-quality (instruction, response) pairs while pushing apart low-quality ones.